anna-kartynnik/evulpo-assessment/README.md

 # MY SOLUTIONS

 ## TASK 1
 My solution can be found in the `app` folder.
 It can be run from the root folder in the terminal with `http-server app` or `npx http-server app` commands.
 For simplicity, I used Bootstrap for some visual components.
-It worth mentioning that I didn't use the reference image as something I have to duplicate but used it as something similar to what I need to do.
+It's worth mentioning that I didn't use the reference image as something I have to duplicate but used it as something similar to what I need to do.
 (If needed, it can be duplicated.)
 More details can be found in the code.

 ## TASK 2
 My proposals can be found [at this Figma link](https://www.figma.com/file/aooKEtGVF7K5SNqiIQWOYq/evulpo-2?node-id=678%3A2971&t=NGIuHunV2YVlyNt5-1).
+The main idea is not to translate rows individually but do it in batches to save bandwidth, time and API calls.
+Regarding UI: it depends on what we want.
+If we just want to be able to translate all the rows to a new language, then a user can just select a new language from a dropdown component, then click one button and all the rest can be done on the backend.
+If we want to be able to see all the translations for one key, we can group them in the table.
+I proposed showing all the keys in one language but showing the translations in other languages by request.
+Individual translations can also be edited (if needed), which will require a simple PUT/PATCH request and the corresponding UPDATE query to the DB.

 # DEVS INTERVIEWEES TASK